The Beginning of the Lasts - Meatballs

 I once heard someone say that whenever you feel like you’re about to cry, just say the word “meatballs.”
 It is supposed to distract you and help you regain composure.

-As we sit in meetings, attend devotionals, and say goodbye to people and experiences we have cherished, I am finding myself thinking, Meatballs.
+As we sit in meetings, attend to missionaries, and say goodbye to people and experiences we have cherished, I am finding myself thinking, Meatballs.
 Meatballs.
 Meatballs.

 Sometimes it works.
 Sometimes it just makes me hungry.

 What a blessing it has been to serve here.
 We have laughed, learned, stretched, grown, and witnessed the Lord’s hand in countless ways.
-We have come to love these missionaries, these members, our new friends, and this mission more than we ever imagined possible.
+We have come to love our missionaries, the members, our new friends, and this mission more than we ever imagined possible.

 So yes, this transfer is filled with lasts.
 But perhaps that is because it has also been filled with so many wonderful firsts, blessings, friendships, and memories worth missing.